jespino/checksley/doc/source/validators.rst

   :param list data-rangewords: List of [minwords, maxwords]

+.. js:function:: greaterthanvalue

+  The field value must be greater than the value of data-greaterthan.

+  :param selector data-greaterthan: Min value.

+.. js:function:: lessthanvalue

+  The field value must be smaller than the value of data-lessthan.

+  :param selector data-lessthan: Max value.

+.. js:function:: beforedatevalue

+  The field value must date be a date before the date in data-beforedate.

+  :param selector data-beforedate: Max date.

+.. js:function:: afterdatevalue

+  The field value must date be a date after the date in data-afterdate.

+  :param selector data-afterdate: Min date.

 .. js:function:: greaterthan

   The field value must be greater than the field selected by data-greaterthan.